rasmus-kirk/halo/documents/thesis/05-arith/01-arithmetization.md

 - *motivation*: to quantify over sets without defining them.

 \begin{notation}[Type Annotation]
-Naively an assertion that an element belongs strictly to a set; $\exists!
+Naively, an assertion that an element belongs strictly to a set; $\exists!
 A. x \in A$.
 \end{notation}
 $$
 x: A